 To appreciate the origin and extent of junk DNA in our cells, we need to understand how it got evolved.
-One of the most critical events in evolution : the duplication of genes, or their coding parts (called exons) – give the cells and organisms a chance to test new function without endangering their viability or fitness.
-As duplicated genes, exons or non-coding DNA diverge through errors in replication or DNA repair over many years, the functions of either new or ancestral copies may change.
-The cell may select sequences underlying new, similar or even opposite functions, leaving either copy in the genomic scrapyard.
+One of the most critical events in evolution: the duplication of genes, or their coding parts (called exons) – give the cells and organisms a chance to test new functions without endangering their viability or fitness.
+As duplicated genes, exons, or non-coding DNA diverge through errors in replication or DNA repair over many years, the functions of either new or ancestral copies may change.
+The cell may select sequences underlying new, similar, or even opposite functions, leaving either copy in the genomic scrapyard.
 This does not mean, however, that the discarded DNA segments are no longer useful to the cell.

-Genomes are extremely dynamic entities: new functional elements continuously appear and old ones may become extinct.
+Genomes are extremely dynamic entities: new functional elements continuously appear, and old ones may become extinct.
 This can be illustrated by repetitive elements named “Alus” that are found in primate genomes, that have accumulated a total of over one million copies and occupy about 11% of human DNA.
-Alus are often transcribed as RNA and are an important source of new coding parts, gene regulatory elements and protein diversity, especially in highly organised tissues such as the brain.
-They had a key role in human development and most likely contribute to our distinction from other primates.
+Alus are often transcribed as RNA and are an important source of new coding parts, gene regulatory elements, and protein diversity, especially in highly organized tissues such as the brain.
+They had a key role in human development and most likely contributed to our distinction from other primates.
 They might also help evolution get better over time, yet these and other interspersed repeats were initially dismissed as junk.

 Are we ready to edit the human genome?

-But we cannot overlook the possiblities to how the junk DNA would not harm the expressed genes .
-They may have inadvertent consequences for the cell or the organism that may become apparent only later in life, such as mental illness,cancer or even infertility into future generations.
+But we cannot overlook the possibilities of how the junk DNA would not harm the expressed genes.
+They may have inadvertent consequences for the cell or the organism that may become apparent only later in life, such as mental illness, cancer, or even infertility into future generations.

 It’s deeply rooted in our nature to fear or dismiss what we don’t fully understand.
 Although we cannot predict which DNA segment may become functional today and which tomorrow, we are now equipped with tools including genome editing to examine the function of non-coding DNA in greater detail in the coming years.

-We should support activities which improves this understanding and avoid those that might damage what we may never be able to repair or create again, namely, the irreplaceable heritage of well over one billion years of evolution, including the human genome.
+We should support activities that improve this understanding and avoid those that might damage what we may never be able to repair or create again, namely, the irreplaceable heritage of well over one billion years of evolution, including the human genome.